 - 1 teaspoon ground cinnamon

-- Optional: sea salt flakes & additional dark chocolate chips for topping cookies
+- 1/2 cup dark chocolate chips plus additional dark chocolate chips for topping cookies if desired, see note 4

 Instructions

-- MELT COCONUT OIL: Melt the coconut oil in the microwave until it is liquid.
-Measure a level ½ cup of oil once it's fully melted.
-Set aside to cool back to room temperature -- it should not be hot when adding to the recipe.
+- Melt the coconut oil in the microwave until it is liquid.
+Measure after melting.
+Set aside to cool back to room temperature—it should not be hot when adding.

-- BLEND OATS: Add old-fashioned oats to a blender or food processor.
-Blend or process until the oats are fine and resemble flour, stirring and re-blending if needed so that ALL the oats are a fine powder.
-Measure the oat flour after blending and not before, to get a level and gently packed 1½ cups of oat flour.
+- Add old-fashioned oats to a blender or food processor.
+Blend or process until the oats are fine and resemble flour, stirring and re-blending if needed so all the oats are a fine powder.
+Measure the oat flour after blending to get level and gently packed oat flour.
 Set aside.

-- WET INGREDIENTS: In a medium-sized bowl, combine the cooled coconut oil, vanilla extract, large egg, and brown sugar in a bowl.
-Briskly whisk everything together until completely smooth.
+- In a medium bowl, combine melted and cooled coconut oil, vanilla extract, large egg, and brown sugar in a bowl.
+Briskly whisk together until completely smooth.

-- DRY INGREDIENTS: Add the oat flour, baking soda, cinnamon, and salt.
-Mix with a wooden spoon and stir until just combined; then stir in the dark chocolate chips.
+- Add the oat flour, baking soda, cinnamon, and salt.
+Mix with a wooden spoon and stir until just combined, then stir in the dark chocolate chips.

-- CHILL: Cover the dough tightly and chill for 20-30 minutes.
-(Don't skip chilling, but don't chill longer than 30 minutes or the dough is almost impossible to shape!)
-Meanwhile, preheat the oven to 350 degrees F. Remove the dough and use a 1-tablespoon measuring spoon to portion out cookie dough balls.
-Tightly roll the balls and then slightly flatten.
-You should get 22-24 cookies from this dough.
+- Cover the dough tightly and chill for 20–30 minutes.
+(Don’t skip chilling but don’t chill longer than 30 minutes or the dough is almost impossible to shape!)
+Meanwhile, preheat oven to 350°F. Remove dough and use a 1-tablespoon measuring spoon to portion out dough balls.
+Tightly roll the balls, then slightly flatten.
+You should get 22–24 cookies.
 Place rolled-out balls on a parchment-paper-lined plate.
-Once rolled, chill all the cookie dough balls for another 10 minutes.
+Once rolled, chill all the dough balls for another 10 minutes.

-- BAKE: Once chilled, transfer the cookie dough balls to a lined sheet pan, spacing them out 2 inches apart.
-Bake for 7-9 minutes (we think they're perfect at 8 minutes) or until no longer gooey on top.
+- Once chilled, transfer dough balls to a lined sheet pan, spacing them out 2 inches apart.
+Bake for 7–9 minutes (I think they’re perfect at 8 minutes) or until no longer gooey on top.
 Slightly underbaking is best for flavor and texture.
 Carefully remove the tray from the oven.
 If desired, press a few more chocolate chips into the tops of the cookies.
 It makes them look pretty and ensures chocolate in every bite!
-Once those chips have melted a bit, add a sprinkle of sea salt onto the melted chocolate, if desired.
-Let the cookies stand on the sheet pan for 5 minutes.
-Then, very carefully, use a spatula to remove from the sheet pan to a cooling rack.
-Handle delicately-- these cookies are crumbly.
+Once those chips have melted a bit, add a sprinkle of sea salt on the melted chocolate, if desired.
+Let the cookies stand on the sheet pan 5 minutes.
+Then, very carefully, use a spatula to remove them to a cooling rack.
+Handle delicately—these cookies are crumbly.

 Recipe Notes